 The '12-in-16-month rule' applies when counting NOM arrivals or departures.
-Therefore people who are not permanent residents of Australia can be counted as NOM arrivals or departures regardless of visa type, even if they leave Australia briefly, provided their time in Australia adds up to at least 12 months in a 16-month window.
+NOM arrivals or departures can therefore include people who are not permanent residents of Australia, regardless of visa type, even if they leave Australia briefly, provided their time in Australia adds up to at least 12 months in a 16-month window.
 It therefore includes permanent and temporary migrants, as well as New Zealand and returning Australian citizens.

-Final NOM, is based on a person's actual travel movements, where the '12-in-16-month rule' can be fully applied.
+Final NOM is based on a person's actual travel movements with the '12-in-16-month rule' fully applied.
 As a result, final NOM data is not available until 18 months after the reference period.